anmolsahoo25/covid19-dtrack/README.md

 off identification efforts
 3. Revocation policies - Use keys supplied by diagnosed people to lock their data and revoke permissions if they choose so
+4. Hashing - Use one-way hashing to make all data non-identifiable